Butonix/Bloggers_MERN-Project-Public/README.md

 ## About the Project:
-This is a Full Stack (MERN) Facebook Clone.
+This is a Full Stack (MERN) Blog post web application and it's fully responsive.
-It features most popular facebook functionalities and is fully responsive for mobile view.

 Key Features:
 - Authentication Flow (Both Cookie and JWT)